 Cons of Owning Stocks in Retirement

-- It can be stressful to weather the downturns in the stock market.
+- It can be stressful to weather downturns in the stock market.
 If you aren’t using stocks as part of a plan, the emotional stress may cause you to sell at the wrong time and thus permanently lock in a loss and force you to live on less in retirement.

-This advice might be appropriate for certain people but for most, advice like this is overly simple and generalized.
-Many retirees have higher stock allocations than some might see as safe because other parts of their financial picture make them able to shoulder the risk.
+This advice might be appropriate for certain people, but for most, it might be overly simple and generalized.
+Many retirees have higher stock allocations than some might see as safe, because other parts of their financial picture make them able to shoulder the risk.